laravel/docs/eloquent.md

 When a column is considered a date, you may set its value to a UNIX timestamp, date string (`Y-m-d`), date-time string, and of course a `DateTime` / `Carbon` instance.

-To totally disable date mutations, simply return an empty array from the `getDates` method:
+To totally disable date accessors, simply return an empty array from the `getDates` method:

 	public function getDates()
 	{